Balady citron: Identifying the etrog

+Citrus fruits in Israel

 Citrus fruits are not native to Israel.
 According to Gallesio, Jews from Babylonia introduced the citron into Judea in around 500 BCE, while Tolkowsky believed that Greek settlers brought it from India around 200 years later during the 3rd century BCE.
 It is thought that the citron is the oldest cultivated fruit in the country.
 Being of ritual significance for Jews, the citron was exported abroad in small quantities during Roman times.
 During the 1800s, the Balady was grown on the outskirts of Nablus, Nazareth, Tiberias, Safed and Alma al-Shaib, in Umm al-Fahm and in Lifta village near Jerusalem.
-It was only in the middle of the 19th-century that Balady citrons began to feature significantly in the European market and a religious Jewish controversy subsequently erupted as to whether the citrons had been grafted and therefore deemed disqualified for ritual use.